 Given these assumptions, minimum, average and maximum cost scenarios are reported in Table 2.10.

-As shown in Table 2.10, the average cost of offshore wind capacity is expected to decrease from 2.1 million €/MW in 2006 to 1.81 million €/MW in 2015, or by approximately 15%.
+As shown in Table 2.10, the average cost of offshore wind capacity is expected to decrease from 2.1 million €/MW in 2006 to 1.81 million €/MW in 2015, or by approximately 15 per cent.
 There will still be a considerable spread of costs, from 1.55 million €/MW to 2.06 million €/MW.
-A capacity factor of constant 37.5% (corresponding to a number of full load hours of approximately 3,300) is expected for the whole period.
-This covers increased production from newer and larger turbines, moderated by sites with lower wind regimes, and a greater distance to shore, which increases losses in transmission of power.
+A capacity factor of constant 37.5 per cent (corresponding to a number of full load hours of approximately 3,300) is expected for the whole period.
+This covers increased production from newer and larger turbines, moderated by sites with lower wind regimes and a greater distance to shore, which increase losses in transmission of power.

-A study carried out in the UK has estimated the future costs of offshore wind generation and the potential for cost reductions.
-The cost of raw materials, especially steel, which accounts for about 90% of the turbine, was identified as the primary cost driver.
+A study carried out in the UK (IEA, 2006) has estimated the future costs of offshore wind generation and the potential for cost reductions.
+The cost of raw materials, especially steel, which accounts for about 90 per cent of the turbine, was identified as the primary cost driver.
 The report emphasised that major savings can be achieved if turbines are made of lighter, more reliable materials, and if major components are developed to be more fatigue-resistant.
-A model based on 2006 costs predicted that costs would rise from approximately 1.6 million £/MW to approximately 1.75 million £/MW (2.37 to 2.6 million €/MW) in 2011 before falling by around 20% of the total cost by 2020.
+A model based on 2006 costs predicted that costs would rise from approximately 1.6 million £/MW to approximately 1.75 million £/MW (2.37 to 2.6 million €/MW) in 2011 before falling by around 20 per cent of the total cost by 2020.

 The sole responsibility for the content of this webpage lies with the authors.
 It does not necessarily reflect the opinion of the European Communities.
 The European Commission is not responsible for any use that maybe made of the information contained therein.